Verify an email credential

 To retrieve the authRequestURI for the credential, send a request to the Verifier API using the following steps:

-curl --location --request POST '<VERIFIER_API_BASE_URL>/private/webapp/definitions/<DEFINITION_ID>/auth-requests' \
+curl --location --request POST '$VERIFIER_API_BASE_URL/private/verifiable-presentations/<DEFINITION_ID>' \

-• For <DEFINITION_ID>, use the Credential Template ID you obtained in Step 1 of this guide.
+• For <DEFINITION_ID>, use the Credential Template ID you obtained in Step 2 of this guide.

 Upon a successful response, you will receive a data object containing the authRequestURI field.
+The correlationId is used as the record reference id which can be used in subsequent request to the API.

 Important: The authRequestURI is not a standard URL that can be accessed through a browser.
 It is specifically designed to be readable by compatible Wallet apps for credential verification.